 Introduction: Nickel is considered as an important micronutrient for the physiological functioning of plants.
-Plants mainly acquire Ni in its divalent form (Polacco et al. 2013).
-Despite its significance in plant functioning, elevated Ni levels In the root environment may cause growth retardations and leaf chlorosis (Shahzad et al. 2018).
+Plants mainly acquire Ni in its divalent form (NP2), which is both passively and actively taken up by the root.
+NI is required for the activation of ureases, which catalyze the conversion of urea into ammonium (Polacco et al. 2013).
+Despite its significance in plant functioning, elevated NI levels in the root environment may cause growth retardations and leaf chlorosis (Shahzad et al. 2018).
 Elevated soil Ni levels may be the consequence of anthropogenic activities, which include mining, smelting, waste disposal and industrial undertakings where Ni is used as catalyst.
-In regions throughout the world soil nickel levels have increased up to 20 to 30-fold (up to 26 g kg-1), which is now seriously threatening agricultural productivity (Shahzad et al. 2018).
+In regions throughout the world soil nickel levels have increased up to 20 to 30-fold (up to 26 g kg $^{-1}$ ), which is now seriously threatening agricultural productivity (Shahzad et al. 2018).
 The primary cause of Ni phytotoxicity remains poorly understood.
 The current research describes Ni toxicity and its impact on S metabolism and mineral nutrient content in Brassica rapa seedlings.

-Material and Methods: Seeds of Brossker rapo cv.
+Material and Methods: Seeds of Brassica rapp cv.
 Komatsuna were germinated in verniculite in a climate-controlled room.
-After 10 days, seedlings were transferred to 30 I containers (10 sets of plants per container, 3 plants per self containing an aerated 25% Hoagland nutrient solution.
-To the nutrient solution either 0, 1, 2 or 3 μM NG, 4 H, 0 was supplied.
-Day and right temperatures were 21 and 18 °C (z 1°C), respectively, relative humidity was 70-80% and the photoperiod was 14 h at a photon fluence rate of 400 ± 30 μm of m2 51 (within the 400-700 nm range) supplied by Philips GreenPower LED (red/white 120) production modules.
+After 10 days, seedlings were transferred to 30 I containers (10 sets of plants per container, 3 plants per set) containing an aerated 25% Hoogland nutrient solution.
+To the nutrient solution either 0, 1, 2 or 5 M MIOL; 4 H,0 was supplied.
+Day and right temperatures were 21 and 18 °C (± 1°C), respectively, relative humidity was 70-80% and the photoperiod was 14 h at a photon fluence rate of 400 t 30 miol mi s2 5 (within the 400-700 nm range) supplied by Philips GreenPower LED (red/white 120) groduction modules.
 After 10 days of exposure, plants were harvested 3 h after the onset of the light period.
-Ohroppilly, sulfata and water-soluble non-protein hiol contain and chicophyll lurgerscene were determined as described by Shahbaz et al. (2010), Ni, 5 and other mineral nutrient content was analyzed by flucturely coupled plasma optical emission spectroscy (ICP-OES) as described by Reich et al. (2013).
-No. Statistical analyzes were performed using GraphPad Prism (GraphPad Software, San Diego, CA, USA).
-To compare treatment means an one-way ANOVA with a Tukey's HSD test as post-hoc test at the P 5 0.05 level was performed.
+Chlorophyll, sulfate and water-soluble non-protein thiol content and chlorophyll fluorescence were determined as described by Shabbaz et al. (2010), Ni, 5 and other mineral nutrient content was analyzed by inductively coupled plasma optical emission spectrosopy (ICP-025) as described by Reich et al. (2017).
+Statistical analyses were performed using GraphPad Prism (GraphPad Software, San Diago, CA, USA).
+To compare treatment means an one-way ANOVA with a Tukey's H5D test as post-hoc test at the P ≤ 0.05 level was performed.